The biomechanical aspects of dynamic Gait Analysis

 Gait Analysis has numerous applications in rehabilitation.
 It can help to identify movement deficits and develop targeted treatment plans.

-• In neurological rehabilitation, Gait Analysis is often used to investigate gait disorders in patients with stroke, Parkinson’s disease or multiple sclerosis.
+- In neurological rehabilitation, Gait Analysis is often used to investigate gait disorders in patients with stroke, Parkinson’s disease or multiple sclerosis.
 By analysing gait patterns, potential problems can be identified and targeted therapies, such as gait training or the adjustment of walking aids, can be developed.

-• Gait Analysis also plays an important role in orthopaedic rehabilitation.
+- Gait Analysis also plays an important role in orthopaedic rehabilitation.
 It can help to identify movement deficits after injuries or surgeries and develop targeted treatment plans.
 By analysing gait pattern, it is possible to determine whether the gait movement is normal or whether anomalies occur that require further treatment.

-• Gait Analysis is also used in the development of prostheses and orthopaedic aids.
+Example: Post-operative rehabilitation following knee or hip replacement involves using Gait Analysis to monitor the healing process and optimize load distribution on the operated joint. - Gait Analysis is also used in the development of prostheses and orthopaedic aids.
 By analysing the gait pattern of patients with amputations or other impairments, the functionality and fit of prostheses and aids can be improved.

-• In paediatric rehabilitation, Gait Analysis can be used to detect developmental disorders or congenital abnormalities at an early stage.
+Example: Gait Analysis enables the adaptation of orthopaedic footwear and insoles as well as prosthetic components to achieve symmetrical weight distribution and for a more natural gait. - In paediatric rehabilitation, Gait Analysis can be used to detect developmental disorders or congenital abnormalities at an early stage.
 Through continuous monitoring, targeted therapeutic measures can be developed to support motor development and improve mobility.

 Example: The treatment of children with cerebral palsy involves using Gait Analysis to develop personalized treatment plans and assess the effectiveness of interventions and physiotherapy exercises.